validatedpatterns/docs/ansible-edge-gitops/ideas-for-customization.md

 One of the major goals of the Red Hat patterns development process is to create modular, customizable demos.
 Maybe you are not interested in Ignition as an application, or you do not have kiosks...but you do have other use cases that involve running containers on edge devices.
 Maybe you want to experiment with different releases of RHEL, or you want to do something different with Ansible Automation Platform.

-This demo in particular can be customized in a number of ways that might be very interesting - and here are some starter ideas with some instructions on exactly what and where changes would need to be made in the pattern to accomodate those changes.
+This demo in particular can be customized in a number of ways that might be very interesting - and here are some starter ideas with some instructions on exactly what and where changes would need to be made in the pattern to accommodate those changes.

 # HOWTO define your own VM sets using the chart